Yvand/AzureRM-Templates/SharePoint/SharePoint-ADFS/README.md

-# AzureRM template to create a SharePoint 2016 or 2013 farm configured with ADFS
+# AzureRM template for SharePoint 2016 or 2013 configured with ADFS
 ## Description
 This template deploys 3 new Azure VMs, each with its own public IP address and subnet:
 * A new AD Domain Controller with a root certificate authority (AD CS) and AD FS configured